 Merrimack College is a selective, independent college in the Catholic, Augustinian tradition whose mission is to enlighten minds, engage hearts and empower lives.
 The College offers undergraduate degrees in the liberal arts, business, science and engineering, and education programs; it also offers master’s programs in education and a range of certificate, licensure and degree completion programs.
 The school of education offers degree and licensure programs in early childhood education, elementary education, moderate disabilities, and a range of middle and secondary school licenses.

-The R3P supports eligible educators who are officially matriculated at Merrimack College in the Bachelor’s Completion program, pending approved funding.
+The R3P supports eligible educators who are officially matriculated at Merrimack College in the Bachelor’s Completion program, and have also applied for the EEC Early Educator’s Scholarship, pending approved funding.

 Contact: Patricia Howson, Ph.D.
 (978) 837-5521 firstname.lastname@example.org